garrett-genord/ITCS-2530/README.md

 Week 4 Assignment - From the command prompt, it will take the name of a file to analyze.
 It will take this file, analyze its entire contents, and then output the total number of vowels and of X's, Y's, and Z's

+Week 5 Assignment - This assignment uses user-defined functions to operate a surf shop.
+The user can select to view their options, purchase different types of surfboards, view the # of boards purchased, and the cost of boards purchased.